cosmos/sdk-tutorials/blog/tutorial/04-starport-user-interface.md

 ![](./userinterface.png)

-After using the mnemonic from the output of `starport serve`, you can use this UI to perform `create` and `list` operations for your blog application's `post` and `comment` types.
+After using the mnemonic from the output of `starport chain serve`, you can use this UI to perform `create` and `list` operations for your blog application's `post` and `comment` types.

 ### Inspect the Frontend